sinnykumari/enhancements/enhancements/ocp-coreos-layering.md

 Both of these things are out of scope of this enhancement at this time however.

+#### Using RHEL packages - entitlements and bootstrapping

+Today, installing OpenShift does not require RHEL entitlements - all that is necessary is a pull secret.

+This CoreOS layering functionality will immediately raise the question of supporting `yum -y install $something` as part of their node, where `$something` is not part of our extensions that are available without entitlement.

+For cluster-internal builds, it should work to do this "day 2" via [existing RHEL entitlement flows](https://docs.openshift.com/container-platform/4.9/cicd/builds/running-entitled-builds.html#builds-source-secrets-entitlements_running-entitled-builds).

+Another alternative will be providing an image built outside of the cluster.

+It may be possible in the future to perform initial custom builds on the bootstrap node for "day 1" customized CoreOS flows, but adds significant complexity around debugging failures.
+We suspect that most users who want this will be better served by out-of-cluster image builds.

+### Future Work

 #### Heterogeneous clusters

 To support [Heterogeneous clusters](https://github.com/openshift/enhancements/pull/1014), we clearly now need to generate